atomist-skills/kubernetes-pod-health-skill/README.md

 2.  **Slack**

-Both the **Kubernetes** and **Slack** integrations must be configured to used this skill.
+Both the **Kubernetes** and **Slack** integrations must be configured to enable this skill.
 This skill will send a notification message to the configured Slack channel(s) when a Kubernetes pod is unhealthy.

 ## How to configure